 As consumers become more desensitized to and unexcited about the traditional forms of marketing, it’s important to spark conversation and communication with the consumer.
 Blogs are the perfect form of communicating with the customer.
 It also opens the opportunity to build a whole content marketing strategy around that form of communication.

 You can measure how well your site ranks by monitoring its domain authority.
 Domain authority is a score given to your site between 0 and 100.
-This score increases as your site becomes more referenced.
+This score increases as your site become more referenced.
 When other sites link to your content, then your authority on those topics to Google increases.

 Blogging is marketing packaged in a much more valuable manner as opposed to just pitching the product or service directly to the consumer.
 Information and discourse about membership at your gym build more value than a simple pitch through an ad.
 It raises more awareness for your business’s brand and gives the reader more information about how a membership there could be beneficial for them.